-- All unused ports should be blocked at server machines. - The application server should be segregated from Internet zone through firewall or other filtering j) Information Security Governance k) Compliance to Security Standards l) Security Information and Event Management System (SIEM)
+- All unused ports should be blocked at server machines. - The application server should be segregated from Internet zone through firewall or other filtering.

+j) Information Security Governance

-- The employees working on the project should be made aware of his or her responsibilities with respect to Information Privacy and Information Security. - Employees working on the project shall undergo security awareness training during training.
+- The employees working on the project should be made aware of his or her responsibility with respect to Information Privacy and Information security. - Employees working on the project shall undergo security awareness training during training.